JeremyMorgan/Read-JSON-with-csharp/README.md

-# Read-JSON-with-csharp
+# How to read JSON with C#

-Reading JSON with C#
+Part of the "Teach Me Tech" series at Pluralsight.